neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 PS1 starts up (is it possible or we just recycle it?)
 PS1 is unaware of the new branch.
 It can either fall back to s3 ls, or ask control plane.

 So here comes the dependency of storage on control plane.
 During restart storage needs to know which timelines are valid for operation.
-If there is nothing on s3 that can answer that question storage neeeds to ask control plane.
+If there is nothing on s3 that can answer that question storage needs to ask control plane.

 ### Summary